 Here at the Woodbine Family Health Team we provide a wide range of preventive care options.
 The Woodbine Family Health Team is a Primary Care Office.
 A very large part of primary care focuses on preventative care.
-Preventing disease and illness before it happens through annual physicals, cancer screening and immunizations.
+Preventing disease and illness before it happens through annual physicals, cancer screening, immunizations, etc.

 Make your appointment today and speak to your Healthcare Practitioner about what preventative care is right for you.